renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ### Scheduling syntax

-After you've set your local timezone, you can define "days of the week" or "hours of the day" in which Renovate is allowed to make changes.
+After you have set your local timezone, you can define "days of the week" or "hours of the day" in which Renovate is allowed to make changes.

 ```title="Examples of the kind of schedules you can create"
 every weekend